The Royal Melbourne Golf Club

-Royal Melbourne’s 6th is one of Alister MacKenzie’s greatest holes.
+The Royal Melbourne Golf Club’s 6th is one of Alister MacKenzie’s greatest holes.
 From a high tee the player is confronted with a choice of driving across the bunkers guarding the corner of the dogleg or playing safely away to the left.
 The safe drive leaves a long second shot but every metre to the right the longer the carry across the sand and the shorter the approach.
-The infamous green tilts steeply from back to front and so severe is the surface that Tom Weiskopf four putted in the 1972 World Cup.
+The infamous green tilts steeply from back to front and so severe is the surface that Tom Weiskopf four-putted in the 1972 World Cup.

-Ernie Els came here in 2004 with a big lead in the Heineken Classic and after a typically perfect Els drive he made a very untypical mess of the rest and stumbled to the 7th tee with an eight on his card and his four– shot lead gone.
-He eventually won but it was a deal less comfortable than it might have been.
+Ernie Els came here in 2004 with a big lead in the Heineken Classic and after a typically perfect Els drive he made a very untypical mess of the rest and stumbled to the 7th tee with an eight on his card and his four-shot lead gone.
+He eventually won but it was a good deal less comfortable than it might have been.